elManto/elmanto.github.io/posts/getting_a_phd_in_syssec.md

 title:  "Getting a PhD in System Security"
 ---

+# Getting a Ph.D. in System Security -- the FAQ

 I remember when I was a master student, unsure about the path to take, and surrounded by questions like "Is the PhD a good road?" or some months later after my first papers rejected "Did I choose right?".
 Once, an old professor told me something like "doing a PhD is like a 3-year vacation".
 Probably to some extent or in some cases this sentence could be plausible, but more likely I guess this was an appealing way to convince young students to start a career in academia.